hafniatimes/hafniatimes.github.io/_drafts/dpp15conference.markdown

 {That's no good!}

-<span class="highlight">Refugees who've come here should not be itnegrated, they should not be put in years-long integration courses---and their {legal claim} to housing --- which means that they skip the queue on housing---should be removed.</span>
+<span class="highlight">Refugees who've come here should not be itnegrated, they should not be put in years-long integration courses---and their legal right to housing --- which means that they skip the queue on housing---should be removed.</span>

 Refugees who come to Denmark should go home as soon as the conditions in their home countries and {nærområder} allow it.
 For some, this will happen fast, for others, it <span class="highlight">can</span> take years.